Gabriel-Desharnais/Mapycli/README.md

 python3 setup.py install
 ```
 ## Compatibilitie
-This package is develloped and tested on a linux machine with python 3.5 it should work on other platform, but there are no guaranties and no support for it.
+This package is develloped and tested on a linux machine it should work on other platform, but there are no guaranties and no support for it.
 This is a python3 package since python2 end of life is supposed to be on January the first 2020, I will neighter devellope nor support for python2 (python2 needs to die and thus I don't believe in it anymore).

 ## Dependencies
 This is a list of package that **Mapycli** relies on.
-- Requests

 ## License
 This package is under MIT license, for more information look in **LICENSE** file.